zombispormedio/pokedex-api/README.md

 # PokedexApi

-API RESTFul created with Elixir, Phoenix framework and PostgreSQL
+First time with Elixir, Phoenix framework and PostgreSQL

 To start Pokedex API: